-CDER's Small Business Assistance Program has developed a series of Web-based courses to educate regulated small pharmaceutical industry.
+CDER's Small Business and Industry Assistance Program has developed a series of Web-based courses to educate regulated small pharmaceutical industry.

-An updated version of "Drug Review and Related Activities in the United States," with continuing education (CE) credit for pharmacists, physicians, and nurses (see Accreditation link for specific CE expiration dates).
-The program gives health care professionals, industry, consumers, and all other interested participants an overview of the human drug regulatory process in the United States.
-Course time: approximately 90 minutes
+This 2010 version of “Drug Review and Related Activities in the United States” gives health care professionals, industry, consumers, and other interested participants an overview of the human drug regulatory process.
+Course time: approximately 90 minutes.

 - Medicines in My Home -An Interactive Home

 This educational program is designed to help consumers from adolescence to adulthood understand and use the Drug Facts label to choose over-the-counter medicines and use them safely.

 - Risk Assessment and Communication